-Leadership Practice/Experience I - Viking Leadership Experience be approved by the instructor of the course and must provide opportunities for the application of at least three leadership skills developed earlier in the program.
+This course is designed to provide students with opportunities for practical application of leadership skills gained in LDCR 250 (Foundations of Leadership) and LDCR-355 (Leadership Skills) by participating in a leadership service position on campus.
+Students are expected to apply and be elected/selected for a leadership position and serve for one academic year.
+Each service position must be approved by the instructor of the course and must provide opportunities for the application of at least three leadership skills developed earlier in the program.
 In addition to completing the service, students should reflect on their experiences at the end of the term in the leadership position.
 Prerequisites: LDCR 250 and 355.
-Offered Fall, Spring.
+Offered Fall.